chrisgrieser/shimmering-obsidian/README.md

 - Create new Notes (based on Template or via QuickAdd)
 - Move Note to a different folder
 - Daily Notes
+- 🆕 Open Commit History of Note (if vault is a git repository)

 ➡️ [Documentation of Note-related Features](documentation/Note-related%20Features.md)